kivy-garden/garden.rotabox/README.md

 #### 2D Rotative Collision Detection with Custom Bounds in kivy
 ![example](images/example.png)

-*If rotabox.py is run directly, shows an example, where two Rotabox widgets, of different  configurations, collide with each other while rotating.*
+*If rotabox.py is run directly, shows an example, where two Rotabox widgets, collide with each other while rotating.*

 Rotabox is a *kivy widget* with fully customizable 2D bounds that follow its rotation.
 The users shape their own, specific bounds, to fit an image (or a series of images in an animation), using polygons.